 Residents are required to participate in scholarly activities ranging from quality improvement projects to bench and clinical research.
-MMC has fast track funding available for residents desiring support for independent investigation, with extensive faculty expertise available for project guidance.
-Residents have completed studies leading to abstract presentations at national meetings as well as journal publications.
-Individual opportunities to participate in research include:
+MMC has support for independent investigation, with extensive faculty expertise available for project guidance.
+There is a Research Navigator in both Internal Medicine and Pediatrics departments who help support resident and faculty projects.
+Residents have completed scholarly activity leading to presentations at local, regional and national meetings as well as journal publications.

 The Maine Medical Center Research Institute (MMCRI) specializes in the biomedical application of molecular and cellular analysis.
 Its mission is to provide the community with state-of-the-art early detection, diagnosis, and prognosis of cancer, cardiovascular disease, and bone and mineral disease as well as conduct hematology and immunology research.
 MMCRI, located five miles away from the hospital campus in Scarborough, houses research and development capabilities in both basic and applied biomedical research